ibm-cloud-docs/power-iaas/cli-power-iaas-onprem.md

       --IBMiRDS-users int                               New number of IBMi RDS users software license associated with the instance.
   -m, --memory float                                    New amount of memory for the server instance.
   -n, --name string                                     New name of the server instance.
-      --pin-policy string                               New pin policy for the server instance ("none", "soft", "hard").
+      --pin-policy string                               New pin policy for the server instance.
+Valid values are: "none", "soft", "hard".
   -c, --preferred-processor-compatibility-mode string   The preferred processor compatibility mode.
 Valid values are: default, POWER7, POWER8, POWER9, POWER9_Base, POWER10, POWER11
   -r, --processor-type string                           New processor type for the server instance.
   -p, --processors float                                New amount of processors for the server instance.